commercetools/commercetools-php-sdk/README.md

 ## Use the SDK

+The [PHP API documentation](http://sphereio.github.io/sphere-php-sdk/docs/master) provides all the details you need in a searchable form.

 To get up and running, [create a free test project](http://admin.sphere.io) to get a SPHERE project with API credentials (Menu "Developers"->"API Clients").

 ```php